infoxchange/docker-forklift/README.md

 Installation
 ------------

-Make sure that you have python headers installed (`sudo apt-get install python3-dev` on Debian).
+Forklift requires Python 3.
+Use the corresponding `pip` to install from PyPI, for example, `pip-3.2` on Debian and `pip3` on Ubuntu.
+You will also need Python header files installed, they are typically found in `python3-dev` or `python3-devel` package.

-Install the package from pip:
+Install the package system-wide:

     sudo pip install docker-forklift

-(Note: you may need to use ```sudo pip-3.2 install docker-forklift```)

 Or in a virtualenv:

     pip install docker-forklift

-Warning: Forklift requires Python 3, and you should use the corresponding `pip` to install, for example, `pip-3.2` on Debian and `pip3` on Ubuntu (`sudo apt-get install python3-pip`).
-If unsure, check that `pip --version` reports being `python 3`.

 Running Forklift
 ----------------